A Fresh Look at Return Predictability Using a More Efficient Estimator

 Date Written: February 9, 2018

 I assess time-series return predictability using a weighted least squares estimator that is more efficient than ordinary least squares (OLS) because it incorporates time-varying volatility into its point estimates.
 Traditional predictors, such as the dividend yield, perform better in- and out-of-sample when using my estimator, indicating the insignificant OLS estimates may be false negatives driven by a lack of power.
 Some newer predictors, such as the variance risk premium and the president's political party, are insignificant when using my estimator, indicating the significant OLS estimates may be false positives driven by a few observations with high ex ante volatility.

-Keywords: Return predictability, weighted least squares, volatility, out-of-sample predictability, variance risk premium
+Keywords: Return predictability, weighted least squares, volatility, out-of-sample predictability, variance risk premium, presidential puzzle